abilandz/PH8124/Lecture_6/Lecture_6.md

 sed "2   i    Some text" sedTest.dat
 ```

-In case we want to start a new text with literal empty character, we have to escape it:
+In case we want to start a new text with a literal empty character, we have to escape it:

 ````bash
 $ sed "2i\ Some text" sedTest.dat